Updated: Mar 7, 2021

-1. The goal of health care redesign must be to create the most effective, sustainable, affordable, health care model that both treats disease, prevents disease by addressing the root cause, and promotes health while at the same time providing a satisfying experience for both consumers and health care providers.
+1. The goal of health care redesign must be to create the most effective, sustainable, and affordable, health care model that both treats disease, prevents disease, and promotes health while at the same time providing a satisfying experience for both consumers and health care providers.
 Further, health access, health freedom, and health justice must be ensured while promoting and reinvesting in community, national health, and planetary health to further the virtuous cycle of building health, one person, one family, one employer, and one community at a time.
-Given the global pandemic superimposed on the epidemic of chronic disease, the unsustainable rise in health care spending, the threat of global warming, and the economic crisis, the matter is no longer if but how we will radically redesign health care.
+Given the threats of global pandemics superimposed on the epidemic of chronic disease, the unsustainable rise in health care spending, the threat of global warming, and the economic crisis, the matter is no longer if but how we will radically redesign health care.
 The health of our nation is a matter of national security and we must lead to a higher standard.

 A Whole Health Solution

 2. Because health is impacted by a myriad of determinants, a true solution for health reform must be a holistic solution.

 a.
 Health involves a person in relation to their family, community, society, and environment, and a myriad of other determinants, including cultural, racial, ethnic, and gender determinants together with genetics, life experience, and lifestyle.
 Any one factor out of balance can negatively impact health.
 The solution must address the whole.